Remote Learning in Year 1

-We use many fun and interactive activities in the classroom from the letters and sounds website.
+We follow the no nonsense phonics international scheme which includes lots of fun opportunities for reading, writing and developing their vocabulary.
 Please have a look and encourage your child to play some of these games at home.
 Follow the links below:

 In year 1 there will be a focus on forming letters of the alphabet and numbers correctly.
 The children will be taught where to start each letter, both upper and lower , and numbers too.

 You can support your child by practising these at home.

 Year 1 will have PE Tuesday every week.
 Please make sure your child has the correct PE kit in school.

 Please ensure all articles of clothing have the child's name written in them.

 Every Friday we are going to award one child from each class a "Value certificate".

 These values are part of the Flying High Trust.
 They are: